 - What problems can you solve for your visitor?
 Less selling, more helping!

 - Smile like you mean it, let it show in your eyes.

 - Never in a million years mutter the words “Hi, can I help you?”.

 - Work with the space you have to keep it relaxed and make sure people feel welcome.
 This is a priority.

-Our clients choose to work with us not only because we are reliable and deliver what we say we will, but because they LIKE us and know we will always do what’s best by them (Hello, human factor).
+Our staff really are the lifeblood of The Exhibit Company brand and our clients choose to work with us not only because we are reliable and deliver what we say we will, but because they LIKE us and know we will always do what’s best by them (Hello, human factor).

-How will you use exhibitions to showcase the personality of your team and strengthen your relationships?
+How will you use exhibitions to truly showcase the personality of your team and strengthen your relationships?

 Yours in Exhibiting,